Trustworthy Transfer Learning: A Survey: Abstract

 \section{Abstract}

 Transfer learning aims to transfer knowledge or information from a source domain to a relevant target domain.
 In this paper, we understand transfer learning from the perspectives of knowledge transferability and trustworthiness.
 This involves two research questions: How is knowledge transferability quantitatively measured and enhanced across domains?
 Can we trust the transferred knowledge in the transfer learning process?
 To answer these questions, this paper provides a comprehensive review of trustworthy transfer learning from various aspects, including problem definitions, theoretical analysis, empirical algorithms, and real-world applications.
 Specifically, we summarize recent theories and algorithms for understanding knowledge transferability under (within-domain) IID and non-IID assumptions.
-In addition to knowledge transferability, we review the impact of trustworthiness on transfer learning, e.g., whether the transferred knowledge is adversarially robust or algorithmically fair, how to transfer the knowledge under privacy-preserving constraints, etc. Beyond discussing the current advancements, we highlight the open questions and future directions for understanding transfer learning in a reliable and trustworthy manner\footnote{This work was mainly completed when Jun Wu was a PhD student at UIUC.}.
+In addition to knowledge transferability, we review the impact of trustworthiness on transfer learning, e.g., whether the transferred knowledge is adversarially robust or algorithmically fair, how to transfer the knowledge under privacy-preserving constraints, etc. Beyond discussing the current advancements, we highlight the open questions and future directions for understanding transfer learning in a reliable and trustworthy manner.